Cointegrated Continuous-time Linear State Space and MCARMA Models: Cointegrated state-space models

-We define the following matrices For the existence of the representation \eqref{eqCanonicalFormSSMcont} we need to show that there exists a $T\in GL_N(\R)$ which transforms the state-space model $(A,B,C)$ to the desirable form $(A^*,B^*,C^*)$ and satisfies all restrictions (i)-(iv).
+\end{theorem} \begin{proof} We define the following matrices For the existence of the representation \eqref{eqCanonicalFormSSMcont} we need to show that there exists a $T\in GL_N(\R)$ which transforms the state-space model $(A,B,C)$ to the desirable form $(A^*,B^*,C^*)$ satisfying all restrictions (i)-(iv).
 Afterwards, we have to show that this transformation matrix is unique which results in the uniqueness of this representation.

 \textbf{Existence:} Due to the eigenvalue assumption on the matrix $A$ the upper part of $A^*$ is just the Jordan normal form corresponding to the eigenvalue zero.
-Thus there exists a transformation matrix $T^\prime$ such that
+Thus there exists a transformation matrix $T^\prime\in GL_N(\R)$ such that

 where the eigenvalues of $A_2'$ coincide with the non-zero eigenvalues of $A$ which have by assumption strictly negative real parts.
 Otherwise $A_2'$ is not specified yet.
 Further,